lucqui/real-world-app/README.md

 ```
  gradle build docker -is && docker-compose up
 ```
-This command will start 3 service: MySQL database, spring-boot demo application (on port 8080) and adminer (on port 8081)
+This command will start 3 services: MySQL database, the spring-boot demo application (on port 8080) and adminer (on port 8081)

 Save data:
 ```